Breaking-C0de/documentation/docs/tutorial.md

         if (!isNominee) revert PolicyNomineeNotFound();
         if (!s_policy.isClaimable) revert PolicyNotClaimable();

+        uint256 withdrawableAmount;
+        if (address(this).balance < s_policy.totalCoverageByPolicy)
+            withdrawableAmount = address(this).balance;
-        uint256 withdrawableAmount = s_policy.totalCoverageByPolicy;
+        else withdrawableAmount = s_policy.totalCoverageByPolicy;
-        //distributing funds to all the nominees
         for (uint256 i = 0; i < s_lifePolicyParams.nominees.length; i++) {
             s_lifePolicyParams.nominees[i].nomineeDetails.policyHolderWalletAddress.transfer(
                 (withdrawableAmount * s_lifePolicyParams.nominees[i].nomineeShare) / 100
             );
         }
-        setTermination(true);
+        s_policy.isTerminated = true;
     }
 ```
+> :warning: **Note**: You can learn more about the various modifiers (such as `isNotTerminated` , `onlyManager`  etc.), the events and errors emitted by the BaseInsurancePolicy contract in the [BaseInsurancePolicy](./Contracts/BaseInsurancePolicy) section.
+## Step 6: Claim Verification
+You can also add strategies to verify the claims made by policyHolder before allowing them

-## Step 6: Test and Deploy
+## Step 7: Test and Deploy

 Test your LifeInsurancePolicy contract using appropriate testing frameworks and tools.
 Refer to the [testing and deployment](./Deployment/Self%20Hosting%20Kizuna%20Safe.md) sections for more details.